The Great British Bake Off series 3: Episode 2: Bread

-For the signature bake, the bakers were required to make twelve flatbreads; six with yeast, six without.
-They were given two and a half hours to complete the task.
-For the technical challenge, they had to make an eight-strand plaited loaf in two hours using a recipe from Paul.
-For the showstopper bake, the bakers were given four hours to make twenty-four bagels: twelve sweet, and twelve savoury.
+For the signature bake, the bakers were required to make 12 flatbreads, 6 with yeast and 6 without, in 2 1/2 hours.
+For the technical challenge, they had to make an eight-strand plaited (braided) loaf in 2 hours, using Paul Hollywood's recipe.
+For the showstopper bake, the bakers were given 4 hours to make 24 bagels: 12 sweet and 12 savoury.